 Can a single nurse afford a house?

 Yes, a single nurse can afford a house.
-Registered nurses make an average of $76,000 per year and advanced degree services can make well over six figures.
+Registered nurses make an average of $89,000 per year, and those with an advanced degree can make well over six figures.

 The exact loan amount you are eligible for will depend on your income, debt-to-income ratio, down payment, market trends, and current interest rates, but pre-approval can help you get a better idea of how much home you can afford.